Python3pkg/Products.SilvaForum/README.txt

 (messages) to the threads.
 The threads and comments are accessible from the SMI for moderation and maintenance purposes.

+Authentication can be invoked for the public view of the forum by going to the SMI 'access' tab.
+In the pulldown menu for 'public view access restrictions for' choose the setting 'Authenticated' and click 'set restriction'.

 Thanks
 ------

+Thank you Bas Leeflang and Bijvoet Center http://www.bijvoet-center.nl/ for the initial assignment to build a simple forum.

 Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the SMI views!